HybridFox/hyperstats-frontend/README.md

 ### Production ###

-There is no production environment available at the moment
+There is no production environment available at the moment.

 ---
 ## Procedures ##